eartvit/mlolet-on-ocp/README.md

 |CNN               | 0.0086|0.0010|6.9289   |0.9894|
 |ResNet            | 0.0177|0.0013|55.3107  |0.9854|

-### RQ2 - What is the generalizability of the point anomaly detection model when system deployment setting changes?
+### RQ2 - What is the generalizability of the spike detection model when system deployment settings change?
 The results are summarized in the below table:

 |Model             | MAE   | MSE  | MAPE(%) | PCC  |